fstrnad/pyDRLinWESM/README.md

 ## Description
 Increasingly complex, non-linear World-Earth system models are used for describing the dynamics of the biophysical Earth system and the socio-economic and socio-cultural World of human societies and their interactions.
 Identifying pathways towards a sustainable future in these models is a challenging and widely investigated task in the field of climate research and broader Earth system science.
 This problem is especially difficult when caring for both environmental limits and social foundations need to be taken into account.

-In this work, we propose to combine recently developed deep reinforcement learning (DRL), with classical analysis of trajectories in the World-Earth system as an approach to extend the field of Earth system analysis by a new method.
+In this work, we propose to combine recently developed deep reinforcement learning (DRL) algorithms, with classical analysis of trajectories in the World-Earth system as an approach to extend the field of Earth system analysis by a new method.

 ## Environments
  - AYS Environment [[2]](#2)